About Psychotherapeutic Counselling

 Psychotherapeutic Counselling is a talking therapy intended to provide help and support for anyone experiencing emotional and mental health issues or for anyone wanting to deepen their understanding of themselves, how they relate to others and the world around them.

 It differs from some other counselling approaches because it emphasises the therapeutic relationship that the therapist and client build together.

 In Psychotherapeutic counselling a holistic approach is taken.
 This means that every part of the client’s experience is welcome and valued.
-This can include physical, emotional and spiritual aspects of the self – all of which are important.
+This can include physical, emotional, psychological and spiritual aspects of the self – all of which are important.

 What is Psychotherapeutic Counselling?

 I aim to provide a welcoming, secure and supportive environment in which you can express how you feel, share your suffering, feel respected and valued and experience being truly heard.